Your cart is empty

-Rather than simply acting as a replacement for butter, the olive oil in this moist, airy cake imparts a fresh and vibrantly herbaceous aroma that compliments the flavour of the apples perfectly.
+Rather than simply acting as a replacement for butter, the olive oil in this moist, airy cake imparts a fresh and vibrantly herbaceous aroma that complements the flavour of the apples perfectly.
 Although, with its nutty crust and hints of cinnamon, this is an unmistakably autumnal cake, it can be enjoyed year-round.

 When baking, we prefer Stellar cookware for its superior, even heat transference, non-stick capabilities and longevity.
 Made from hard anodised, heavy gauge material, Stellar cake pans are resistant to abrasion and, unlike other non-stick bakeware, the surface will never peel, flake or rust.
 Importantly, they’re also PTFE and PFOA free, so we can enjoy our cakes knowing they’ve made it the plate without harmful chemical particles.
 Wash with warm, soapy water, without using abrasive sponges, and keep out of the dishwasher.